annasevostyanova06/my-telegram-bot/README.md

 - Deployed on Render.com

 ## Live Demo
-Bot is running 24/7 on Render: @YourBotName
+Bot is running 24/7 on Render: @ByteMABuddyBot